zuri-training/Proj-T_C_Gen-Team-74/README.md

   1. Create a virtual environment on your system using the command `python3 -m virtualenv “environment name” ` or `python3 -m venv “environment name” `
   2. Activate it using the command `source <path to environment variables>/bin/activate ` on linux machines or `source <path to environment variables>/Scripts/activate` on windows
   3. Run the command, `pip install -r requirements.txt` to install all dependencies in the virtual environment
-  4.  update your requirements.txt file using the command `pip freeze > requirements.txt`
+  4. Update your requirements.txt file using the command `pip freeze > requirements.txt`
   5. Fork or clone this repository
   6. Generate your django secret key by doing the following:
   7. Run the command `python3 manage.py shell`